 Entertainment ‘Harry Potter and the Cursed Child’ review: Wizarding spectacle a must-see The show is a great experience for both Potterheads and those unfamiliar with the series.
 "Harry Potter and the Cursed Child" stars Poppy Miller and Jamie Parker as Ginny and Harry, all grown up.
 Photo Credit: Manuel Harlan By Matt Windman amNewYork Theater Critic Updated April 22, 2018 8:00 PM Print Share fbShare Tweet gShare Email ‘Harry Potter and the Cursed Child, Parts One and Two’ plays an open run at the Lyric Theatre.
 214 W. 43rd St., harrypottertheplay.com.
 “The boy who lived” has made it to New York City with “Harry Potter and the Cursed Child, Parts One and Two,” an unexpected bonus chapter in the extremely popular “Harry Potter” series.
 Unlike the original seven books by J.K.
 Rowling and their subsequent film adaptations, it takes the form of an elaborate stage spectacle.
 The play comes to Broadway after premiering in London two years ago.
 To suit the show, the Lyric Theatre in Times Square has been meticulously renovated to resemble a traditional playhouse.
 Written by Jack Thorne — and based on a story by Rowling, Thorne and director John Tiffany — the freewheeling script resembles a polished piece of “Harry Potter” fan fiction inspired by “Back to the Future Part II.”
 Some fans may find it to be derivative in nature, but the play still makes for a rousing adventure narrative.
 Set approximately two decades after the Battle of Hogwarts, it picks up after the epilogue of “Harry Potter and the Deathly Hallows,” in which Harry (Jamie Parker), Hermione (Noma Dumezweni), Ron (Paul Thornley), Ginny (Poppy Miller) and Draco (Alex Price) watch their children board the Hogwarts Express at Platform 9 3⁄4.
 Whereas Harry and Draco were bitter rivals during their school days, Harry’s son Albus (Sam Clemmett) and Draco’s son Scorpius (Anthony Boyle) are close friends who both have strained relationships with their fathers.
 They set out to improve upon the past by using an illegal Time-Turner to travel in time to save Harry’s classmate Cedric Diggory from death at the hands of He Who Must Not Be Named, which unleashes severe unintended consequences upon the world.
 There are return visits from characters both major and minor — living and dead.
 Even Moaning Myrtle, guardian of the girls’ bathroom, makes a showstopping cameo.
 The countless special effects — both old-fashioned and high-tech in nature — are stunning, such as when Dementors levitate over the audience (think “Spider-Man”) and when the students morph into adults using Polyjuice Potion.
 Aside from being able to easily grasp the numerous references in the dialogue, a theatergoer with no prior “wizarding” experience should still be able to have a great time — and may even find the show more enthralling than would a longtime fan who already knows the “Harry Potter” universe inside and out.
 By Matt Windman amNewYork Theater Critic Matt Windman is the theater critic at amNewYork, which means he sees a show virtually every night of his life.
 They tend to vary in quality.
 He is also a lawyer.
 Share on Facebook Share on Twitter More on this topic How to get tickets for ‘Harry Potter’ on BroadwayIf you missed out on the initial sale, check out the lottery for $40 tickets each Friday.
 ‘Harry Potter’ exhibit to open at historical societySociety members can RSVP as early as Feb.
 14 for tickets to the fall show.
-Comments Comments section is temporarily on hold.
-Here’s why.
+Comments We're revamping our Comments section.
+Learn more and share your input.